 Suspended ground floors have two elements relevant to your squeaky situation—the joists and the boards themselves.

-Joists are the large wooden beams that bear the weight of your floorboards.
+Floor joists are the large wooden beams that bear the weight of your floorboards.
 They run perpendicular to the boarding and if you have wood floors, you can typically tell where they are by the nails in your floor.
-If your floors are covered by carpet or vinyl, there are other ways to locate the joists.
+If your squeaky floors are covered by carpet or vinyl, there are other ways to locate the joists.

 What causes squeaky floorboards?